Shresht7/Aptech-Shaheed-Path/src/pages/courses/it-for-beginners-vidya.md

 layout: '../../layouts/CourseLayout.astro'
 ---

-# IT for Beginners (Vidya)
+## IT for Beginners (Vidya)

+Take your first step towards computer literacy

+## Course Outline

+- Computer fundamentals & internet basics
+- MS Office 2016 - Word, Excel, PowerPoint and Outlook

-## Course Introduction
+## Introduction

 Knowledge of I.T. is essential in today's world.
 No matter which career you chose, you need a strong foundation in I.T. & computers.
 Explore this new and exciting world with Aptech!

 Take your first steps towards computer literacy and ensure that your fundamentals are strong.
 This will help you build a great career in any field of your choice.

-## Course Outline

-- Computer fundamentals & internet basics
-- MS Office 2016 - Word, Excel, PowerPoint and Outlook

 ## Course Duration